 This week we're discussing how trauma can be thought of in different ways than what it is normally defined.
 Someone can experience a traumatic situation in a non-traditional way and not realize they are having a "trauma reaction".
-Yesterday Teri discussed how abuse can create trauma reactions.
+Yesterday we discussed how abuse can create trauma reactions.
 Today we're going to talk about Teasing.

 We are all going to experience teasing at some point in our lives.
 However, teasing for some individuals becomes relentless, humiliating and cruel.
 Whether it is done by family members, school mates, other adults, friends or bullies, the results can be traumatizing and leave lasting results.

 When someone is teased, this creates shame which is that feeling inside of being "not good enough" or inadequate.
 Slowly a person begins to compare themselves to others, wants to hide their flaws for fear of further judgement, worries what others think, cannot take criticism, and is uncomfortable when others are angry with them.